Adult and community education staff

 The Ministry of Education develops and approves the IEA.
 The terms and conditions of your work are similar to the collective agreement.

-Your pay
+Your pay under the collective agreement

-For information about your pay refer to Part 3 of the collective agreement.
+For information about your pay refer to part 3 of the collective agreement.

-Part 3 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Part 3: Community Education Collective Agreement

 Tutors

-Clause 3.1 - Adult and Community Education (ACE) Staff in Schools’ Collective Agreement
+Clause 3.1: Community Education Collective Agreement

 Coordinators

-Clause 3.2.1-3.2.4 - Adult and Community Education (ACE) Staff in Schools’ Collective Agreement
+Clause 3.2: Community Education Collective Agreement

 Teaching coordinators currently working as a teacher at the school

-Clause 3.1 - Adult and Community Education (ACE) Staff in Schools’ Collective Agreement
+Clause 3.2: Community Education Collective Agreement

 If you are the coordinator with overall responsibility for the programme you will also receive a responsibility allowance of up to $5,989 per annum, depending on your FTE.
 You'll get this allowance as long as you haven’t already been allocated a unit or 3R payment for your ACE role that's more than the coordinator’s allowance.

-Clause 3.2.4 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Clause 3.2.4: Community Education Collective Agreement

 Teaching coordinators who previously taught at the school

-Clause 3.2.2 - Adult and Community Education (ACE) Staff in Schools' Collective Agreement
+Clause 3.2.2: Community Education Collective Agreement

 Non-teaching coordinators